 The study of Food Technology Stage 6 provides students with knowledge, understanding and skills that form a valuable foundation for a range of courses at university and other tertiary institutions.
 In addition, the study of Food Technology Stage 6 assists students to prepare for employment and full and active participation as citizens.
 In particular, there are opportunities for students to gain recognition in vocational education and training.

-FRENCH BEGINNERS Unit Value ATAR Category
+FRENCH BEGINNERS Unit Value ATAR Category catego.,

-Board Developed Course 2 А

-Prerequisites: Students who wish to begin their study of French at senior secondary level and do not have prior knowledge or experience of the French language, either spoken or written, or whose experience is derived solely from, or is equivalent to, its study for 100 hours or less in Stage 4 or Stage 5.
-Strict eligibility rules apply to the study of this subject cclusions: Frontinuers ench
+Board Developed Course 2 Α Prerequisites: Students who wish to begin their study of French at senior Ex clusions: Fr ench secondary level and do not have prior knowledge or experience of the Co ontinuers French language, either spoken or written, or whose experience is derived solely from, or is equivalent to, its study for 100 hours or less in Stage 4 or Stage 5.
+Strict eligibility rules apply to the study of this subject